SikuliX/SikuliX-Docs/src/main/resources/docs/source/index.rst

 If you have any questions or ideas about this document, you are welcome to contact him directly via the above link and the email behind.

-**More information and possibilities:** `sikulix.com <http://sikulix.com>`_.
+**QickStart information and other possibilities to get in contact:** `sikulix.com <http://sikulix.com>`_.

-For questions regarding the
-functions and features of Sikuli itself please use the `Sikuli Questions and Answers Board <https://answers.launchpad.net/sikuli>`_.
+For questions regarding the functions and features of Sikuli itself, that are not answered sufficiently in this documentation, please use the `Sikuli Questions and Answers Board <https://answers.launchpad.net/sikuli>`_.

 For hints and links of